NATO plans bigger exercises as it winds down Afghan mission

 “This kind of exercise, this sort of complexity, is going to be the norm,” Hodges said after watching troops from Poland, Romania, Estonia and other NATO nations take part in a live fire exercise on a rain-soaked firing range in northwestern Poland.

-NATO forces fired shells from artillery, mortars and tanks as they repelled imaginary invaders during Thursday’s maneuvers, setting off a chain of explosions that sent black smoke swirling across the sky.
+NATO forces fired shells from artillery, mortars and tanks as they repelled imaginary invaders during Thursday’s manoeuvres, setting off a chain of explosions that sent black smoke swirling across the sky.

-Despite lingering suspicions, particularly over NATO’s planned missile defense system, NATO and Russia work together in areas such as counter-terrorism.
+Despite lingering suspicions, particularly over NATO’s planned missile defence system, NATO and Russia work together in areas such as counter-terrorism.
 Russian observers were on hand to watch the NATO exercise.

 NATO Secretary-General Anders Fogh Rasmussen said on Thursday he did not rule out Russia and NATO one day holding joint military exercises.
 “Why not?” he told reporters.

 Staging exercises with tens of thousands of soldiers is expensive and each nation involved has to pay for most of its expenses.
-So persuading allies to pay for large-scale exercises could be a challenge at a time when many Western nations are slashing defense budgets following the financial crisis.
+So persuading allies to pay for large-scale exercises could be a challenge at a time when many Western nations are slashing defence budgets following the financial crisis.
+(Editing by Mark Heinrich)